 Northland tsunami siren network testing late September

-Tsunami sirens from Te Hapua to Mangawhai will be tested later this month.
+Tsunami sirens from Te Hapua to Mangawhai will be tested when daylight saving starts later this month.

 Victoria Randall, spokesperson for the Northland Civil Defence Emergency Management (CDEM) Group, says sirens around the region will sound twice – firstly at 9.20am for 10 minutes and again at 10am for just 30 seconds.